Afzal Khan Lala

-Afzal khan s/o muhmmad habib khan(darmi khan) s/o hussain khan s/o arsala khan s/o muhmmad alam khan s/o zarif khan s/o hussain khan(budha khel) s/o muhammad khan(mama khel) s/o nusrat khan s/o muhmmad khan(muhammad khel) s/o sham khan (shamizai) s/o khwaja mohd khan (khwaja zai) s/o ako (akozai) s/o yousaf (yousafzai) s/o mand s/o sheekha s/o kand s/o kharshabun s/o sarban s/o qais(abdur rasheed) s/o aees.

 Political career

-Afzal Khan began his political career affiliated with National Awami Party (NAP) in opposing the rule of the Wali of Swat.
+Afzal Khan Lala began his political career affiliated with National Awami Party (NAP) in opposing the rule of the Wali of Swat.
 Formally joining the party in 1969 after Swat's merger into NWFP, he was elected member of provincial assembly in Pakistan's 1970, first ever national election.
 A close confidante of Abdul Wali Khan he was one of three National Awami Party provincial ministers appointed in the short-lived coalition government of Mufti Mehmud.
 In 1975, he was arrested by the government as part of general crackdown against the opposition and was charged as part of the Hyderabad tribunal.

-Released in 1978, he was elected provincial president of the Awami National Party, however in 1990 he along with senior party leaders formed a breakaway party called the Pakhtunkhwa Qaumi Party (PQP), in protest against the Awami National Party's decision to form an alliance with the conservative Islami Jamhoori Ittehad.
+Released in 1978, he was elected provincial president of the Awami National Party, however, in 1990, he and senior party leaders formed a breakaway party called the Pakhtunkhwa Qaumi Party (PQP) in protest against the Awami National Party's decision to form an alliance with the conservative Islami Jamhoori Ittehad.
 Allying his group to the Pakistan Peoples Party, Afzal Khan was elected to the National Assembly in the 1993 elections.
 Serving as Federal Minister for the Northern areas and Kashmir from 1993 to 1996, he withdrew from electoral politics after 1997.
 He then allied himself with the Pakistan Oppressed Nations Movement (PONM), advocating full provincial autonomy for the various ethnicities of Pakistan.
 In 2005 he rejoined the Awami National Party.

 Opposition to Taliban

-One of the few opponents not in exile or dead at the hands of the Taliban in the region, he has been guarded by relatives and members of the Awami National Party.

-In a recent interview he said from his house in the Durushkhela area of Swat that he refuses to leave the area to Taliban: "I shall die but will not leave the ground to militants".
+One of the few opponents not in exile or dead at the hands of the Taliban in the region, Afzal Khan Lala has been guarded by relatives and members of the Awami National Party.
+In an interview, he said from his house in the Durushkhela area of Swat that he refuses to leave the area to Taliban: "I shall die but will not leave the ground to militants".

 Recognition by Pakistan government

-As acknowledgement for his bravery in the face of terrorism, he was awarded by the President of Pakistan, the highest civilian award for bravery the Hilal-i-Shujaat in 2009.
+As acknowledgement for his bravery in the face of terrorism, he was awarded the highest civilian award for bravery, the Hilal-i-Shujaat, by the President of Pakistan, in 2009.